sfornal/heweb19-inn1/src/site/slides/slide-26.md

 ---
 ### Clean Up Your Old Caches

-During the `activate` event, you want to delete the old caches from previous versions of your service worker.
+* During the `activate` event, delete the old caches

-It's the responsible thing to do!
+* Leftovers from previous versions of the service worker